streamlit/docs/content/library/api/charts/vega_lite_chart.md

 <Cloud src="https://doc-vega-lite-theme.streamlit.app/?embed=true" height="500" />

 If you're wondering if your own customizations will still be taken into account, don't worry!
-Any changes you make to chart configurations will be accounted for and reflected in the app.
+You can still make changes to your chart configurations.
+In other words, although we now enable the Streamlit theme by default, you can overwrite it with custom colors or fonts.
+For example, if you want a chart line to be green instead of the default red, you can do it!